 Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Being safe Pupils learn: what sorts of boundaries are appropriate in friendships with peers and others (including in a digital context).
 Keeping safe and managing risk: Feeling safe Physical health and wellbeing: Fun times Mental health and emotional wellbeing: Friendship Keeping safe and managing risk: Bullying - see it, say it, stop it Keeping safe and managing risk: Playing safe Keeping safe and managing risk: Making safer choices Keeping safe and managing risk: Keeping safe out and about about the concept of privacy and the implications of it for both children and adults; including that it is not always right to keep secrets if they relate to being safe.
-Keeping safe and managing risk: Feeling safe Keeping safe and managing risk: Indoors and outdoors Relationshi ps and health education: Growing up and changing Keeping safe and managing risk: Making safer choices Keeping safe and managing risk: Keeping safe out and about (FGM) that each person's body belongs to them, and the differences between appropriate and inappropriate or unsafe physical, and other, contact.
+Keeping safe and managing risk: Feeling safe Keeping safe and managing risk: Indoors and outdoors Relationships and health education: Growing up and changing Keeping safe and managing risk: Making safer choices Keeping safe and managing risk: Keeping safe out and about (FGM) that each person's body belongs to them, and the differences between appropriate and inappropriate or unsafe physical, and other, contact.
 Keeping safe and managing risk: Feeling safe Keeping safe and managing risk: Bullying - see it, say it, stop it Keeping safe and managing risk: Keeping safe out and about (FGM) how to respond safely and appropriately to adults they may encounter (in all contexts, including online) whom they do not know Keeping safe and managing risk: Feeling safe Keeping safe and managing risk: Indoors and outdoors Keeping safe and managing risk: Keeping safe out and about (FGM) how to recognise and report feelings of being unsafe or feeling bad about any adult.
 Keeping safe and managing risk: Feeling safe Keeping safe and managing risk: Indoors and outdoors Keeping safe and managing risk: Making safer choices Keeping safe and managing risk: Keeping safe out and about (FGM) how to ask for advice or help for self and for others, and to keep trying until they are heard.
 Keeping safe and managing risk: Feeling safe Keeping safe and managing risk: Indoors and outdoors Keeping safe and managing risk: Bullying - see it, say it, stop it Keeping safe and managing risk: Playing safe how to report concerns or abuse, and the vocabulary and confidence needed to do so.
 Keeping safe and managing risk: Feeling safe Keeping safe and managing risk: Bullying - see it, say it, stop it Keeping safe and managing risk: Making safer choices Keeping safe and managing risk: Keeping safe out and about (FGM) where to get advice e.g. family, school and/or other sources.
-All lessons include a 'Help, advice and support' section - 'Pupils should be encouraged to talk to someone who helps keep them safe, such as their parent, teacher or other adult they trust' - the strands included here have a specific activity/ outcome relating to help and advice.
-Keeping safe and managing risk: Feeling safe Physical health and wellbeing: Fun times Physical health and wellbeing: What do we put into our bodies?
-Mental health and emotional wellbeing: Feelings Mental health and emotional wellbeing: Friendship Keeping safe and managing risk: Indoors and outdoors Physical health and wellbeing: Medicines and me Keeping safe and managing risk: Tobacco is a drug Mental health and emotional wellbeing: Strengths and challenges Careers: financial capability and economic wellbeing: Saving, spending and budgeting Keeping safe and managing risk: Making choices Keeping safe and managing risk: Playing safe Relationshi ps and health education: Growing up and changing Keeping safe and managing risk: Making safer choices Physical health and wellbeing: In the media Identity, society and equality: Stereotypes, discriminatio n and prejudice Keeping safe and managing risk: Making safer choices Mental health and emotional wellbeing: Dealing with feelings Careers: financial capability and economic wellbeing: Borrowing and earning money Relationships and health education: Healthy relationships Keeping safe and managing risk: Weighing up risk Identity, society and equality: Human rights Mental health and wellbeing: Healthy minds Keeping safe and managing risk: Keeping safe out and about
+Keeping safe and managing risk: Mental health and emotional wellbeing: Keeping safe and managing risk: Keeping safe and managing risk: Keeping safe and managing risk: Relationships and health education: All lessons include a 'Help, advice Feeling safe Friendship Tobacco is a drug Making choices Making safer choices Healthy relationships